FutureProofHomes/Documentation/docs/index.md

 ## Introduction

 Congrats on your shiny new Satellite1 Voice Assistant & Multi-Sensor hardware!
 In this opening section we will teach you how to assemble your Satellite1 and get it fully functional.
-This guide is presented in several steps.
-Each step will bring more functionality to your new toy.

-Use the links in the naviation bar on the left of this screen to walk through each section to get your device up and running.
-In this section, we'll get it assembled, powered on and recognized by Home Assistant.
+## Prerequisites

+The Satellite1 has a few requirements to get up and running.

+1. An active installation of [Home Assistant](https://www.home-assistant.io/installation/)
+2. A 2.4ghz wifi network (internet is not required)
+3. The recommended Satellite1 accessories (see [Recommended Accessories](recommended-accessories.md))

 ## Assembling the Satellite1